jifalops/value-history/README.md

 ```

 ## Usage
+Primarily for use with `app-location` in client-side routed apps, or
+for debugging and testing.
 * Tell it which property to watch for changes
 * Optionally limit the history to a certain length.